 Player: Sasha

 I think.
 I can't clearly remember her name.
-I can picture her in my mind like our last encounter was yesterday when it's got to be 30+ years since we last saw her.
+I can picture her in my mind like our last encounter was yesterday when it's got to be 30+ years since I last saw her.
 She was of mixed-heritage; her father African-American and Latin-American, her mother Caucasian and Japanese.
 She was strikingly attractive.

 She always wore a black leather [motorcycle?] jacket, biker shorts, and either a punk band or comic book related t-shirt.
 That's all regardless of season or temperature btw.
 Overall she looked like a rock-n'-roll fitness instructor, which incidentally she was.
 Her day job was as a personal trainer.